 Yet what is certain is that the most ‘fun’ games are the ones which tend to top the charts.
 Beat Saber is the classic example where, sweaty and grinning, people take off the headset and bond online on the game.
 Similarly, ASTRO BOT is an innovative game which uses game mechanics really well, while Tetris Effect is, quite literally, Tetris in VR.
 Truly great gameplay is timeless.

 The Oculus Quest offers the potential to exemplify great gameplay over graphics.
-While it is less powerful, it can still offer fun games only avalable with 6DoF controls, and recent previews say that the tracking is ‘good enough’.
+While it is less powerful, it can still offer fun games only avaliable with 6DoF controls, and recent previews say that the tracking is ‘good enough’.
 While expensive, the standalone headset is still more accessible than its counterparts as well.
-If coupled with great experiences, the VR headset coukd do very well.
+If coupled with great experiences, the VR headset could do very well.

 Oculus Quest predictions

-Analyst predictions tend to fluctuate and be relatively inaccurate, and the community has a tendancy of jumping to the conclusion that every year is the ‘year of VR’.
-When the Oculus Quest launches, the sales will likely be higher than the Go, but it cannot be said that it’ll pop out of the bubble and hit mainstream appeal.
+Analyst predictions tend to fluctuate and be relatively inaccurate, and the community has a tendency of jumping to the conclusion that every year is the ‘year of VR’.
+The release of the Oculus Quest has shown that their sales are higher than the Go, but it cannot be said that it’ll pop out of the bubble and hit mainstream appeal soon.

 Editor, Virtual Perceptions